Fringe benefits tax: What it is and how it works in Australia

 Ways to comply with ATO FBT rules

-Speak with a tax professional if you need help meeting the FBT rules – find one in Xero’s advisor directory.
+Speak with a tax professional if you need help meeting fringe benefits tax rules.
+You can find one in the Xero advisor directory.

 Simplify fringe benefits tax and save time with Xero

-Xero helps you streamline your FBT calculations and reporting by tracking payroll, expenses, and employee benefits in one place — no spreadsheets required.
-Stay compliant and uncover ways to manage your costs more effectively.
+Xero accounting software helps you streamline your fringe benefits tax calculations and reporting by tracking payroll, expenses and employee benefits in one place – no spreadsheets required.
+Stay compliant and find ways to manage your costs more effectively.

 Disclaimer